-The primary endpoint will be analyzed using a proportional odds model including baseline clinical status as a covariate.
-Each RDV group will be compared to the SOC group.
-The null hypothesis being tested is whether the odds of improvement on the ordinal scale is the same for the SOC group and either RDV group (ie, whether the common odds ratio is equal to 1).
-The odds ratio and 95% confidence interval for each comparison will be provided.
+The primary endpoint will be analyzed using a proportional odds model.
+The null hypothesis being tested is whether the odds of improvement on the ordinal scale is the same for the two treatment groups (ie, whether the common odds ratio is equal to 1).
+The odds ratio and 95% confidence interval will be provided.